appserver-io/appserver/ROADMAP.md

 ### Requested Features

+Below we've defined a list with features we plan to integrate in the EE.
+Before development will start, we'll priorize this features by community, partners and customers business value.

 #### Cluster

+This category defines features that will be part of a cluster functionality.
+The cluster functionality targets systems with HA needs, e. g. ecommerce systems with really high number of transactions.

-- [ ] Nodes get known each other in same network automatically
+* Nodes get known each other in same network automatically
-- [ ] Webapps running on nodes in same network can be executed via all appserver nodes
+* Webapps running on nodes in same network can be executed via all appserver nodes
-- [ ] Webapps can be synchronized between appserver nodes to be executed locally
+* Webapps can be synchronized between appserver nodes to be executed locally
-- [ ] Farming-Deployment, an application deployed on one node will deployed automatically on all nodes within the cluster
+* Farming-Deployment, an application deployed on one node will deployed automatically on all nodes within the cluster
-- [ ] Hot-Deployment, deploy an application among the cluster without restarting any of the cluster nodes
+* Hot-Deployment, deploy an application among the cluster without restarting any of the cluster nodes

 #### Functional

+This category covers functional add-on's that enables developers to implement business logic in faster, more reusable und maintanable way.

-- [ ] Container-Managed Transactions
+* Container-Managed Transactions

 #### HA

-- [ ] HA Load-Balancing Container
+* HA Load-Balancing Container

 #### Snapshots/Backup

-- [ ] Snapshot functionality for webapps
+* Snapshot functionality for webapps

 #### Servers

-- [ ] SSH Server
+* SSH Server
-- [ ] Search Engine
+* Search Engine
-- [ ] Data-Grid, fast key-value store
+* Data-Grid, fast key-value store

 #### Security

-- [ ] Web Application Firewall (WAF)
+* Web Application Firewall (WAF)